OfficeDev/VBA-content/Access-VBA/articles/e9ae5f1c-d1fa-ab58-c889-b4e197cecf4c.md

  ' Enumerate all Group objects in the default
  ' workspace's Groups collection.
  For Each grpLoop In .Groups
- Debug.Print " " &amp; grpLoop.Name
+ Debug.Print " " &; grpLoop.Name
  Debug.Print " Has as its members:"
  ' Enumerate all User objects in each Group
  ' object's Users collection.
  If grpLoop.Users.Count <> 0 Then
  For Each usrLoop In grpLoop.Users
- Debug.Print " " &amp; usrLoop.Name
+ Debug.Print " " &; usrLoop.Name
  Next usrLoop
  Else
  Debug.Print " [None]"